Rosy0912/Rosy0912.github.io/_pages/about.md

 # 💻 Internships
 - *Feb 2025 – Present*, **Alibaba Security** (Supervisor: Ranjie Duan)
-  Safety alignment training and evaluation for LLMs.
+  Contributed to the alignment training and evaluation of LLMs.
-  Drafted sections of the technical report.
+  Drafted part of the technical report.

 - *Jul 2023 – Sep 2023*, **Information Technology Headquarters, Guolian Securities** (Supervisor: Honghui Xu)
   Cleaned and structured raw data for knowledge-graph integration.
-  Trained and fine-tuned selected open-source LLMs using the curated knowledge-base data.
+  Trained and fine-tuned open-source LLMs using the curated knowledge-base data.

 # 💃 Skills & Interests